ThomasVandermeersch/KorreKthor/README.md

 The zip file is available on the python server you've configured in the `.env` file on the request route `http://your-ip:you-port/static/78c170ae-8a10-4b1c-9d7f-d3e038141e68.zip`
 ## Code structure

+The code is splitted in 3 parts : the Web Interface, the Image Processing, and the Hardware.

+### Web Interface

+Files are located in `/KorreKthor/Interface Web/`
-The main file to run is in "Interface Web"/
+- The main file to run is in `app.js`

-The embedded javascript files are in "Interface web"/public/javascript/
+- The embedded javascript files are in `/public/javascript/`

-The backend files are located in "Interface web"/node_scripts/
+- The backend files are located in `/node_scripts/`
+- The router files are located in `/routes/`

-The .pug view files are in  "Interface web"/views/
+- The .pug view files are in  `/views/`

+### Image Processing

+Files are located in `/KorreKthor/Traitement_images/`

+- The server file is `server.py` (Note: You need to specify PYTHON_SERVER_HOST and PYTHON_SERVER_PORT in order to run this file outside a docker container)
+- The `main.py` file calls all the python scripts and make the request response
+- The `process_img.py` file makes all the images processing scripts in order to return the decoded answers list
+- The `process_pdf.py` file is used to extract all page to a .png file from the source pdf file
+- The `source_pdf` folder contians the original patten images

+### Hardware

+Files are located in `/KorreKthor/Hardware/`

+- The `Modèle_3D/` folder contains the 3D printing files: LEDS supports, camera support, raspberry case, …
+- `PI_funct.py`: File including the functions of moving the arm, taking pictures, operating the valve and the motor.
+- `selection.py`: Creating the movement sequence, taking pictures, and saving pictures
+- `booting.py`: allows you to operate the interface, LED brightness and start buttons.
+This file is to be run on the Raspberry Pi boot, allowing the user to use the physical interface without the need of any screen (to be added in “/etc/rc.local”).
+- The `PCB/` folder contains the pdf schemas and the Altium project